 This is the Ministry for Culture & Heritage website to commemorate the 250 years since the first visit of James Cook to Aotearoa (New Zealand).

-This website is managed by Nelson Public Libraries and has historical and cultural stories from the Top of the South (Nelson, Marlborough and Tasman districts).
-Articles provide a short overview of what took place and a good list of other resources which could be useful.
+This website is managed by Nelson Public Libraries and has historical and cultural stories from Nelson, Marlborough and Tasman.
+It has an article with an overview of what took place.

 The British Broadcasting site has many useful educational pages.